treeverse/lakeFS/docs/deploying-aws/install.md

   * `*.s3.lakefs.example.com`

-The second record, the *S3 Gateway Domain*. is used in lakeFS configuration to differentiate between the S3 Gateway API and the OpenAPI Server.
+The second record, the *S3 Gateway Domain*, is used in lakeFS configuration to differentiate between the S3 Gateway API and the OpenAPI Server.
 For more info, see [Why do I need these three DNS records?](#why-do-i-need-the-three-dns-records)

 Find your preferred installation method: